The ROG Ally is a new handheld gaming PC from ASUS launching next month. Here's what you need to know, including official specs, price and more.

 ASUS ROG Ally Accessories

-An initial line-up of official accessories for the ASUS ROG Ally have also been revealed today.
+There is an initial line-up of official accessories for the ASUS ROG Ally.

 You can learn more about the upcoming device on the official ASUS ROG Ally site.